Doug Hamlin

 Douglas Hamlin is an American publisher and businessman who has been chief executive officer (CEO) and executive vice president (EVP) of the National Rifle Association (NRA) since 2024.

 Hamlin served the United States Marine Corps for six years before working in publishing.
 He worked for the Petersen Publishing Company, publishing Motor Trend and Guns & Ammo.
 He joined the NRA as executive director of publications in 2013, where the NRA credited him with saving the organization million by improving efficiency.
 He was appointed CEO and EVP in May 2024, marketed as a reformist against previous CEO Wayne LaPierre.
-After being appointed CEO, a case resurfaced where Hamlin and four Alpha Delta Phi fraternity members at the University of Michigan killed a cat in 1979, leading to calls to suspend Hamlin.
+After being appointed CEO, a case resurfaced where Hamlin and four Alpha Delta Phi fraternity members at the University of Michigan tortured and killed a cat in 1979, leading to calls to suspend Hamlin.

 Early life and career

 Douglas Hamlin was raised in Michigan.
 He was an infantry weapons officer and recruiter for the United States Marine Corps for six years before working in publishing.
 He worked for the Petersen Publishing Company for 14 years and was the vice president and group publisher for Motor Trend and publisher of Guns & Ammo from 1991 to 1995.
 In the 1990s, he founded autoMedia Solutions, an automotive news company.